AndreHofm/pro-dup-detect-meta/README.md

     // Activates or deactivates the use of unique column combinations info for weights boolean USE_UCC_INFO = true;
 ```
-There are more parameters that can be changed for the different datasets.
+More parameters can be changed for the different datasets.
 For more information about the progressive
 algorithms parameters look into this [conference paper](https://hpi.de/oldsite/fileadmin/user_upload/fachgebiete/naumann/publications/PDFs/2015_papenbrock_progressive.pdf).

 ## [Datasets](https://hpi.de/naumann/projects/repeatability/duplicate-detection/mdedup.html) used in Thesis Examples